 Barclays Bank PLC, ING Bank N.V., London Branch, Merrill Lynch International and Morgan Stanley & Co.
-International plc

-Listing and Trading Application has been made to the Financial Services Authority for the Notes to be admitted to listing on the Official List and to trading on the Market.
+International plc to be admitted to listing on the Official List and to trading on the Market.
 There are no assurances that the Notes will be admitted to the Market.

+Listing and Trading Application has been made to the Financial Services Authority for the Notes

-The Notes and the Trust Deed will be governed by the laws of England and Governing Law Wales.
+Governing Law The Notes and the Trust Deed will be governed by the laws of England and

+Wales.

 Form The Notes will be in bearer form.

+Credit Ratings

-Credit Ratings The Notes are expected to be rated on issue Ba3 by Moody's and BB+ by Fitch.
+The Notes are expected to be rated on issue Ba3 by Moody's and BB+ by

+Fitch.
 A credit rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, reduction or withdrawal at any time by the assigning rating agency.
-Moody's and Fitch are established in the European Community and are registered under the CRA Regulation.
-The Notes have not been and will not be registered under the Securities Act Selling Restrictions and, subject to certain exceptions, may not be offered or sold within the United States.
+Moody's and Fitch are established in the European and, subject to certain exceptions, may not be offered or sold within the United States.
 The Notes may be sold in other jurisdictions (including the United Kingdom) only in compliance with applicable laws and regulations.
-See "Subscription and Sale" below.
-ISIN [·] Common Code $[\cdot]$